-American Federation of Teachers - National Association of Secondary School Principals National School Boards Association National Student Assistance Association National Association of Independent Schools - School Social Work Association of America ver the past decade, controversies surrounding students' sexual orientation and gender identity have become increasingly common in K-12 schools.
+American Association of School Administrators American Federation of Teachers American School Counselor Association Association for Supervision and Curriculum Development National Association of Elementary School Principals National Association of Independent Schools School Social Work Association of America ver the past decade, controversies surrounding students' sexual orientation and gender identity have become increasingly common in K-12 schools.
 Often it falls to school administrators and school boards to manage the conflicts that arise in areas of curriculum, student clubs, dress codes, and harassment.
 This publication provides practical guidance on schools' legal rights and responsibilities with respect to students, programs, and curriculum.
 Specific court decisions that have provided clarity in this arena are cited in endnotes.

-United Church of Christ Justice & Witness Ministries

-Dealing with Legal Matters Surrounding Students' Sexual Orientation and Gender Identity groups1 are guaranteed equal treatment and access under the Equal Access Act (1984).2 Additionally, some courts have held that Title IX3 offers protections to LGBT students in certain circumstances,+and some states and communities have enacted statutes, regulations, and professional standards prohibiting discrimination on the basis of sexual orientation and gender identity.5
+National Association of School Psychologists National Association of Secondary School Principals National Education Association National School Boards Association National Student Assistance Association United Church of Christ Justice & Witness Ministries groups' are guaranteed equal treatment and access under the Equal Access Act (1984).
+Additionally, some courts have held that Title IX offers protections to LGBT students in certain circumstances, and some states and communities have enacted statutes, regulations, and professional standards prohibiting discrimination on the basis of sexual orientation and gender identity.